barbaramen1993-debug/grokifyos/README.md

 ## Disclaimer

-**GrokifyOS is not affiliated with xAI, SpaceX, Grok, Grok Build, Mapbox, Spotify, or any other third party.**
+**GrokifyOS is not affiliated with SpaceXAI/xAI/SpaceX, Grok, Grok Build, Mapbox, Spotify, or any other third party.**
 It is a community MIT project that lets you self-host tooling which *may* call third-party APIs using credentials **you** provide.
 You are responsible for complying with each provider’s terms of service and for securing your own deployment.

 ---